assets-recruitment-2025/assets-recruitment-2025.github.io/index.md

             </p>
     </div>
         <p>
-            Our workshop aims to address these critical issues related to participant recruitment by fostering discussion around how to effectively and ethically recruit participants with disabilities for accessibility research studies.
+            Our workshop aims to address critical issues related to participant recruitment by fostering discussion around how to effectively and ethically recruit participants with disabilities for accessibility research studies.
 We invite participation from a diverse group of accessibility researchers to share current challenges and practices in participant recruitment and to collaboratively envision the future of inclusive recruitment.
 We believe this conversation will make a timely and valuable contribution to the field.
         </p>
         <p>
             We welcome submissions and participation from researchers across all career stages, disciplines, and geographic regions, with particular encouragement for those from the Global South, non-Western countries, and those whose work addresses the unique needs and contexts of these regions.
 We recognize that accessibility research has historically centered Western and Global North perspectives, and we seek to amplify a broader range of voices.